InyTw/Bot-lah/README.md

 ### Usage

-> if you use vs code to turn on the bot, plz type:
+> if you use vs code to run the bot, plz type:
 ```bash
 node index.js
 ```
-or
+> or
 ```bash
 node .
 ```